Frequently Asked Questions

-ECF is a web-based system that requires no special software other than a computer with an internet connection and a compatible web browser, such as Internet Explorer, Firefox or Netscape.
+ECF is a web-based system that requires no special software other than a computer with an Internet connection and a compatible web browser, such as Internet Explorer, Firefox or Chrome.

 Members of the general public can view cases and documents that are not sealed through PACER.
 The clerk's office also maintains a number of public workstations with a connection to the court's electronic filing system.

-The court's Administrative Procedures are a comprehensive guide to electronic filing in this district.
+The court's Electronic Filing Procedures are a comprehensive guide to electronic filing in this district.

 For all questions related to electronic filing during regular business hours, please contact the Help Desk at (866) 241-7123.
 For PACER questions, please contact the PACER Service Center at (800) 676-6856 or visit www.pacer.gov.